grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 class SayBiscoito(CyclicBehaviour):
 	def action(self):
-		self.lock() # Starts the critical section
+		# Defines the entire critical section
+		with self.lock:
 			for _ in range(5): # The agent will hold the lock by 5 prints display(self.agent, 'The correct name is "BISCOITO".')
 				self.wait(0.5)
-		self.unlock() # Ends the critical section

 class SayBolacha(CyclicBehaviour):
 	def action(self):
-		self.lock()
+		# Defines the entire critical section
+		with self.lock:
 			# Here the agent will hold the lock only by 1 print, and
 			# release it right away
 			display(self.agent, '"BOLACHA" is the correct name.')
-		self.unlock()

 if __name__ == '__main__':
 	start_loop([MutualExclusionAgent('mea')])
 ```

-Run the above code and see the results.
+Run the above code and watch the results.
 Note that the `SayBiscoito` behaviour holds the lock and prints 5 times its phrase.
 Afterward, it releases the lock and tries to hold it again.
 If the `SayBolacha` behaviour can hold the lock first, it prints its phrase by 1 time and releases the lock right away.
 These two behaviours will continue to disputate the same lock for the eternity.
 All the times that `SayBiscoito` gets the lock, it will print by 5 times, while the `SayBolacha` will print by once.
 The `SayBiscoito` never will print 4 or 6 times, because its critical section holds the lock exactly by 5 times.

 > **Important note ¹:** the mutual exclusion works for all the finite and infinite behaviours but doesn't work to compound behaviours (like `SequentialBehaviour`).